astropy/astropy-APEs/APE_Bayesian_modeling.rst

 of models is usually returned as a 1D array of for each model parameter (called a chain) where the posterior is reflected as the frequency of a model parameter in the chain or as a parallel 1D array of posterior weights.
-The chain for each parameter will be stored in `Parameter.posterior` as an astropy.uncertainty distribution.
+The chain for each parameter will be stored in `Parameter.sampled_posterior` as an astropy.uncertainty distribution.

 At least two samplers will be implemented.
 The specific samplers planned are